sksuraj17/portfolio/wp-content/plugins/simply-static/readme.txt

 After a comment was submitted, Simply Static automatically exports a new static version of the post.
 You don't have to do anything.

 Learn more about that [here](https://patrickposner.dev/docs/simply-static/search)

+= Multilingual =

+Simply Static Pro enables you to export multilingual websites build with WPML, Polylang, or Translatepress.

+Configure settings per language, export languages individually or all languages at once.

+You can even use the built-in language switchers from the most popular translation plugins without modifications.

 = Get the Pro version =